berkaygediz/SpanRC/CONTRIBUTING.md

 ## Development Environment

 - Python 3.x
-- PyQt5
+- PySide6

 ## License

-By contributing to SpanRC, you agree that your contributions will be licensed under the project's [LICENSE](LICENSE).
+By contributing to SolidSheets, you agree that your contributions will be licensed under the project's [LICENSE](LICENSE).